secretstartups/handbook/sales/field-operations/sales-systems/super-sonics/index.html.md

    - There are specific fields on the quote layout, that either begin with `[Language]` or `[Cloud Lic]` that a user can manually select to have language added to the quote

 - I clicked one of the `[Language]`/`[Cloud Lic]` checkboxes and I can't produce the quote
    - It is possible that you have selected a combination of quote language and line items that are not permitted.
-In this case you may either recieve an error or you may see that approvals are required for your quote.
+In this case you may either receive an error or you may see that approvals are required for your quote.
-   - If you recieve an error please review the error language and attempt to resolve by deselecting the mentioned checkboxes as needed.
+   - If you receive an error please review the error language and attempt to resolve by deselecting the mentioned checkboxes as needed.
    - If approvals are required you can review the approvals that are needed in the quote approvals section.

-- I need language added to the tempalte that the automation will not permit me to add - how do I get it added?
+- I need language added to the template that the automation will not permit me to add - how do I get it added?
    - In the event that you need language added to the quote that the system is not set up to support please reach out to [Sales Support](/handbook/sales/field-operations/sales-operations/#how-to-communicate-with-us) for manual assistance.
 They are able to review and approve these requests as well as assist in overriding the system to produce the required quotes.

 - There is language appearing on the quote that I didn't select - how/why?